Book your sexual health consultation online

 HIV testing will not pick up an infection right away.

 Antibody tests can be taken 4 weeks after exposure and provide highly accurate results.
 Whilst you wait for your results, you should refrain from sexual activity just in case you are HIV-positive.
-It can take up to 28 days for antibodies to start to form, so taking a test earlier may mean that it is too soon to detect these antibodies giving a false negative.
+It can take up to 28 days for antibodies to start to form, so taking a test earlier may mean that it is too soon to detect these antibodies, giving a misleading false negative result.

 How will I receive my result?

-All our sexual health results are shared with strictest confidence.
+All our sexual health results are shared in the strictest confidence.

 During your initial appointment, we will ask you your preferred method of communication of your results.
 We can provide them by email, text or a phone call.
 Whichever method you choose during your appointment will be the way we communicate your results.

-Remove the worry and get tested for HIV.
+Remove the worry - get tested for HIV.

 Our instant HIV test uses a finger prick blood sample and can provide accurate results in 60 seconds.